Skamania County profile

 Monthly labor force and unemployment

-• As of May 2025, Skamania County’s total labor force, employment and unemployment all decreased compared to May 2024.
+• Skamania County’s total labor force, employment and unemployment decreased from July 2024 to July 2025.

 Unemployment rate, not seasonally adjusted